Jet Engines and How Airplanes Fly

 Four forces of flight

-The design of a jet aircraft is complex, with variations depending on the manufacturer, safety protocols, economic constraints, and numerous other factors.
+The design of a jet aircraft is complex, with variations depending on the manufacturer, economic constraints, and numerous other factors.
 But all jet engines’ flight depends on the four forces of flight.
 This article will explore each force in turn, explaining how airplanes fly with reference to lift, drag, propulsion, and mass.

 Lift, also known as aerodynamic force, allows the aircraft to take off.
 Air flowing past the surface of the jet exerts force, lifting the aircraft off the runway.
 Lift is generated by the pressure of air on the wings, which have a slight tilt in relation to the horizon.
 Higher pressure in the lower part of the wings, and lower pressure in the higher parts, creates an upward force.
 The force of this lift also depends on the velocity of the aircraft; how fast it moves and in what direction.